 Gluten Free Providence

-I spent 4 days in Boston and as the friend we were staying with is from Rhode Island, he took us to Providence for the day.
+I spent four days in Boston in the summer of 2010 and as the friend we were staying with is from Rhode Island, he took us to Providence for the day.
 Before heading for the train, I quickly looked up a couple of restaurants with gluten free options.
 We would be in Providence from early afternoon until early evening so we planned to eat whilst we were there.
 Whilst walking through the pretty city I came across a couple of places serving gluten free options.

 Kabob and Curry